-Using the Style pane we can set the display characteristics of areas, lines and points in a drawing.
+When a drawing layer has the focus, the Style pane sets the display characteristics of areas, lines and points in the drawing.
 See the Style: Labels topic for information on styling labels.
 See Style: Images for how the Style pane works with images.

 The Style pane does simple things right away, hiding more controls until they are needed.

-Style applies to an entire layer - Change a parameter and it instantly changes style objects throughout a layer.
-Controls to change the style of individual objects within a layer will appear when we want them.
+Style applies to an entire layer - Change a parameter and it instantly changes style objects throughout the entire layer.
+Controls to change the style of individual objects within a layer will be available if we enable style overrides.

 Change basic properties quickly, or compose combinations - Dedicated buttons change basic properties instantly.
-The Total Style button changes many properties at once, composing a new look.
+The Total Style buttons change many properties at once, composing a new look.
 We can mix the two approaches.

 Style settings applied to drawings are also known as formatting.
-Changing basic style properties, such as fill color or symbol, lets us create whatever overall effect, called the total style, we want.
+Changing basic style properties, such as fill color or symbology, lets us create whatever overall effect, called the total style, we want.